 Though the above five policies are only a handful of those that should be included in your practice’s employment manual, you should be certain that you are familiar with and in compliance with them.
 Laws are in place to protect you as an employer, your employees, and even your workplace.
 Preparation in advance is the key to getting the most out of your employment manual and that will help you rest assured that you have done your due diligence as an employer.

 For more information on why documentation with your employees matter, please watch Ali's short video.
-Additionally, if you would like to learn more about our employment manuals, our services and how we can help you or your dental or medical practice, please contact us below.
+Additionally, if you would like to learn more about our services and how we can help you or your dental or medical practice, please contact us below.